These are two of my Speeduino ECUs. Difference is basically how each attaches to the car.

 They have until now ridden piggy-back on an Arduino Mega 2560.
 That’s an 8-bit machine, and it does the job, but I wanted to do something even more different, and I’m replacing that unit with a Teensy 3.6.

-I got the gerber files from the project and the free copy of Kicad.
-I was able to review and make changes, although this board was version “one”, there were three “private” versions over the past three years… and this one works with either Teensy version: 3.5 or 3.6.
+I got the Gerber files from the project and the free copy of Kicad.
+I was able to review and make changes, although this board was version “one”, there were three “private” versions over the past three year… and this one works with either Teensy version: 3.5 or 3.6.
 I saw no need to change the label and possibly corrupt the zip.

 Ordered from China, or should I say, 深圳市嘉立创科技发展有限公司 ?
 The process was smooth.
 They confirmed my gerber zip was fine, and they took my money.
 It was looking like 2 to 3 days to produce and 30 to 35 days to deliver.
 At checkout they changed that, doubled the shipping, and quoted 2 to 4 days shipping.
 Total, a week?
 With Corona, we’ll see.

 Product specs of the Teensy 3.6: